 The Scosche RHYTHM+ sensor behaves perfectly in any situation or sport.
 Whether running, cycling or simply doing sport in the gym, the heart rate data obtained is totally reliable.

-This type of sensor is no longer a novelty - many watches are integrating them directly - but if you want to make the leap to optical measurement and you don't want to "leave your money" on a brand new watch, both Mio Link Both sensors are even more reliable than those found in new devices, at least those from Garmin, Life Q or Polar, but not those licensed by Mio or Valencell (as is the case with the Scosche in the test), which are just as reliable in the products sold with them as those that integrate their technology into the watch itself.
+This type of sensor is no longer a novelty -many watches are integrating them directly- but if you want to make the leap to optical measurement and do not want to "spend the money" on a completely new watch, both Mio Link Both sensors are even more reliable than those found in new devices, at least those from Garmin, Life Q or Polar, but not those licensed by Mio or Valencell (as is the case with the Scosche in the test), which are just as reliable in the products sold with them as those that integrate their technology into the watch itself.

 So, Mio Link or Scosche RHYTHM+?
 I wouldn't have a clear winner, I like both of them quite a lot although maybe the Scosche offers more versatility because of the different options it has to wear it.
 If you don't decide either my recommendation is simple: buy the one that's cheapest.